Contemporary printmaking has evolved into an interdisciplinary

 critical thinking and an individual artistic vision.
 The program

-offers coursework in Relief and Monoprinting, Intaglio, Lithography,
+offers coursework in Relief and Monoprint, Intaglio, Lithography, and

-and Screenprinting, all of which include traditional as well as
+Screenprint, all of which include traditional as well as contemporary

-supplement the regular curriculum.
-At the Advanced Prints and Senior
+the regular curriculum.
+At the Advanced Prints and Graduate level,

 In consultation with an adviser, print students plan an individualized degree program that provides a thorough grounding in a range of print media, with additional advanced level studies in a specialized area of interest.
 In addition to print courses, students are encouraged to take courses in other studio areas in order to broaden their art-making experience.